 “When transporting women with cardiac symptoms from the scene to the hospital, Emergency Medical Services (EMS) personnel were significantly less likely to use lights and sirens compared with men being transported.”

-This isn’t even the first study to arrive at the same distressing conclusion; at least two other studies conducted in Norway and in Australia also found that women diagnosed at the hospital with acute myocardial infarction (heart attack) were less likely to have been transported there by ambulances with red lights and loud sirens compared with male heart attack patients (Melberg et al; Coventry et al).
+This isn’t even the first study to arrive at the same distressing conclusion; at least two other studies conducted in Norway and in Australia also found that women diagnosed at the hospital with acute myocardial infarction (heart attack) were less likely to have been transported there by ambulances with flashing lights and loud sirens compared with male heart attack patients (Melberg et al; Coventry et al).

-Findings like these seem particularly shocking because of our assumption that the decision to employ lights and sirens indicates urgency in getting that patient to the hospital as fast as possible.
+Findings like these seem particularly shocking because of our assumption that the decision to employ lights and sirens indicates urgency in safely getting that patient to the hospital as fast as possible.

 So when an ambulance driver decides to turn on the lights and sirens if the patient lying in the back is a male, but not so much if she’s a female experiencing the same symptoms, it does indeed send a disturbing message.